meinvyuxiao/2023-Turkey-Syria-Earthquake-ML-Data/README.md

 We have processed 5 features to establish the machine learning model, i.e., Amplitude Dispersion Index (adi), Damage_Proxy_from_Sentinel (dpm), Damage_Proxy_from_ALOS (dpm_alos),  Normalized Difference Built-up Index (ndbi), and Peak ground acceleration (pga).
 The ground truth (GT) file is included too.
 All features are selected within each damage level.

 There are three folders attached:

 **resampled_tifs**: A collection of all features' raster files in GeoTiff format.

 **GT_ka_shps**: The ground truth of 5 damage levels in the city of Kahramanmaraş, Turkey in shp format.

 **all_features_4damge_level_select_within_shps**: A collection of all features' raster files selected within the corresponding damage level in GeoTiff format.

 There are 8 columns in the summary file - 'data_collection.txt', in the order of 1.
 Longitude, 2.
 Latitude, 3.
 Amplitude Dispersion Index, 4.
 Damage_Proxy_from_Sentinel1, 5.
 Damage_Proxy_from_ALOS2, 6.
 Normalized Difference Built-up Index, 7.
-Peak ground acceleration, 8.Ground_Truth.
+Peak ground acceleration, 8.
+Ground_Truth.

 For the ground truth ranging from 0-4, the meaning is:
 0:  no damage;